Not Many Know Hedgehog Origins and How They Expanded Over the World.

 Where do Hedgehogs Live in Europe?

-European Hedgehogs can be found in several areas around Europe, including the UK, Spain and Portugal, Italy, France, and portions of the Nordic countries.
+European hedgehogs can be found in several areas of the continent, including the United Kindom, Spain, Portugal, Italy, France, and portions of the Nordic countries.

 Where do Hedgehogs Live in Asia?